 - Statute.
+Regulations on corporate structure, internal organisation, duties and liabilities of the management, and supervisory boards and their directors, accounting responsibility, and corporate restructuring are governed, in particular, by the:

+- Stock Corporation Act 1965 (Aktiengesetz);

+- Limited Liability Company Act 1906 (GmbH-Gesetz);

+- SE Directive 2001 (SE-Verordnung); and

+- SE Act 2004 (SE-Gesetz).

+Other legislation including:

-Regulations on corporate structure, internal organisation, duties and liabilities of the management, and supervisory boards and their directors, accounting responsibility, and corporate restructuring are governed, in particular, by the: - Stock Corporation Act 1965 (Aktiengesetz); - Limited Liability Company Act 1906 (GmbH-Gesetz); - SE Directive 2001 (SE-Verordnung); and - SE Act 2004 (SE-Gesetz). - Other relevant legislation includes the: - General Civil Code 1811 (Allgemeines Bürgerliches Gesetzbuch), which deals with general regulations on liability; - Business Code (Unternehmensgesetzbuch) (UGB) (former Commercial Code 1979 (Handelsgesetzbuch), which sets out substantive accounting provisions; and - Labour Constitution Act 1974 (Arbeitsver-fassungsgesetz), which provides for employee representatives on the supervisory board.
+- General Civil Code 1811 (Allgemeines Bürgerliches Gesetzbuch), which deals with general regulations on liability; - Business Code (Unternehmensgesetzbuch) (UGB) (former Commercial Code 1979 (Handelsgesetzbuch), which sets out substantive accounting provisions); and - Labour Constitution Act 1974 (Arbeitsverfassungsgesetz), which provides for employee representatives on the supervisory board.